sdhengsoft/SDH-LeaderboardDash/README.md

 ![SDH-LeaderboardDashSectorMode Image](SDH-LeaderboardDash_SectorMode.png?raw=true "SDH-LearderboardDash Sector Mode")

 ## Note ##
 SDH-LeaderboardDash is not eRacing Sim specific.
-HUD has only been tested with R3E, AMS2, AC and iRacing.
+The leaderboard has only been tested with R3E, AMS2, AC and iRacing.

 ## Installation ##